 From the U.S. to Ireland.
 You must first dial o11, which is the international dialing code.
 Next, you must dial 353, the country code for Ireland, and then the rest of the number to reach a specific city and location.
 Note that if there is a "o" listed before the main number, drop it when dialing internationally.

-From Ireland to the U.S.: To "phone home" while you are abroad using a calling card or calling collect, you must dial o8oo-89-0011 to get an AT&T operator, and then the regular area code and number.
+From Ireland to the U.S.: To "phone home" while you are abroad using a calling card or calling collect, you must dial o8oo-89-oo11 to get an AT&T operator, and then the regular area code and number.
 Many students get a pre-paid Irish calling card to use for calling home while they are away.
-To dial directly, you can dial "001," the area code, and the phone number you are calling.
-Note that "00" is the international access code in Ireland and "1" is the country code for the United States.
+To dial directly, you can dial "oo1," the area code, and the phone number you are calling.
+Note that "oo" is the international access code in Ireland and "1" is the country code for the United States.

+Phones in University Housing: UL does not offer phones in the room, but there is a phone in each residence.
+You are charged to use the phone.
 To make phone calls, you will probably want to use calling cards.
 Some students have also bought cell phones (mobiles).
 Both options are more expensive than email.